gemini-hlsw/lucuma-sso/SECURITY.md

 ## Service Accounts

-> not implemented yet

-Services which need to communicate directly (outside forwarded requests on behalf of a user) use service accounts that are created via a one-off program that is unavailable through any web API and must be invoked via `heroku run`.
+Services which need to communicate directly (outside forwarded requests on behalf of a user) use service accounts that are created via a one-off program that is unavailable through any web API and must be invoked via `heroku run -a <sso-app> create-service-user <service-name>`.
 This program responds with a non-expiring JWT that can be provided to the API service on startup.

 #### Discussion